h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_7_Quiz.md

-# Topic 7.7: Ensemble Model Selection and Tuning Quiz
+# Lecture 7.7: Ensemble Model Selection and Tuning Quiz

 ## Overview
 This quiz tests your understanding of ensemble model selection, hyperparameter tuning, cross-validation strategies, and optimization techniques.